 A concise review of the events that have attended confederate governments will further illustrate this important doctrine; an inattention to which has been the great source of our political mistakes, and has given our jealousy a direction to the wrong side.
 This review shall form the subject of some ensuing papers.

-18. The Same Subject Continued (The Insufficiency of the Present Confederation to Preserve the Union)
+The Insufficiency of the Present Confederation to Preserve the Union (continued)